bvn-architecture/transformative/transformative/_posts/2015-03-20-Editorial.markdown

 author-twitter : stelladevulder
 author-facebook: "https://www.facebook.com/stella.devulder"

-summary        : |
+summary        : "workplace is no longer a clearly defined space."
                   This is a multi-line string.
                   special metacharacters may
                   appear here.
 The extent of this string is indicated by indentation.
 ---

-A workplace that also transforms a city’s waterfront is a rarity.
-The ASB North Wharf on Auckland’s harbor front is such a workplace and even rarer is its antecedence….

-There is no paradigm for a legal workplace, smart lawyers are agile and responsive to client’s demands and as the Curmudgeon’s Guide to Practicing Law* notes “we make life easy for our clients;  that’s our business”.
-The design challenge is to provide the physical spaces that can improve the client experience whilst enabling lawyers to focus on the legal details required to discharge successful cases.
-Architecture like law is constrained by rules, using those rules to the best advantage is the purpose of design.

-Exploring the latest thinking on legal workplaces from the perspective of the Partner we talk to David Wilkie, Partner with Allen & Overy and Phillip Rossington Principal of BVN Donovan Hill and Peter Dunne, Partner with Herbert Smith Freehills in Sydney.
-The changing legal workplace is discussed in a conversation between Bill Dowzer and Ninotschka Titchkosky, both Principals of BVN Donovan Hill, Ninotschka also give us some insights into a flexible design component that was developed to meet a legal practice’s changing needs.
-Dr Donna Wheatley’s paper on “Social Centrality” arose from research into different workplace models.
+What is evident reviewing the stories in TRANSFORMATIVE since 2013 is how workplace is no longer a clearly defined space.
+In this issue we look at the journey ASB took over 13 years across three different buildings to produce a workplace for collaboration, community and collegiality.

+In contrast as least as far as size goes is the “Workshop” recently completed for ARUP in Sydney, that reconfigures a limited space into areas that can be altered in many different ways.
+Our Brisbane studio was a lesson in reworking an 80s commercial floor layout into a 21st space backed by the latest technology enabling total flexibility.
+Currently under construction are new workplaces for one of Canada’s leading law firms who approached us when the managing partner visited Herbert Smith Freehills workplace in Sydney.

-Follow us on TWITTER @BVNDonovanHill or register (live link) so that we can share developments in the next generation workplace with you.
+Follow us on TWITTER @ArchitectureBVN or register (live link) so that we can share developments in the next generation workplace with you.

-*’The Curmudgeon’s Guide To Practicing Law’ Mark Hermann,